-Our aim is to make the website as usable and accessible as possible, so we hope you can find, access and use the material you're looking for.
+Our aim is to make the website as usable and accessible as possible.
+So that you can find, access and use the material you're looking for.

 The website content is displayed using cascading style sheets (CSS) which means that you can resize the text within the web browser you are using and make it a size that you find easier to read.
 The BBC has published useful information on how to do this.